Connectedness

 Definition: Compact Space and Compact Subset

-subcover.
-A compact subset of a topological space is a subset that is a compact space
+finite subcover.
+A compact subset of a topological space is a subset that is

-equivalently, every collection of open sets of the ambient space whose union contains the subset has a
+Equivalently, every collection of open sets of the ambient space whose union contains the

 For subsets of \(\mathbb{R}^n\), the